Anglo-Iraqi War: Aftermath

 On 20 June, Churchill told Wavell that he was to be replaced by Auchinleck.
 Of Wavell, Auchinleck wrote: "In no sense do I wish to infer that I found an unsatisfactory situation on my arrival – far from it.
 Not only was I greatly impressed by the solid foundations laid by my predecessor, but I was also able the better to appreciate the vastness of the problems with which he had been confronted and the greatness of his achievements, in a command in which some 40 different languages are spoken by the British and Allied Forces."

-British forces were to remain in Iraq until 26 October 1947 and the country remained effectively under British control.
-The British considered the occupation of Iraq necessary to ensure that access to its strategic oil resources be maintained.
+British forces remained in Iraq until 26 October 1947, and the country remained effectively under British control.
+The British considered the occupation of Iraq necessary to ensure that access to its strategic oil resources was maintained.
 On 18 August 1942, General Maitland Wilson was appointed Commander-in-Chief of the Persia and Iraq Command.
 By 15 September, he was headquartered in Baghdad.
 Wilson's primary task was "to secure at all costs from land and air attack the oil fields and oil installations in Persia and Iraq."
 His secondary task was "to ensure the transport from the Persian Gulf ports of supplies to Russia to the maximum extent possible without prejudicing [his] primary task."

-While Rashid Ali and his supporters were in alliance with the Fascist Regime in Italy the war demonstrated that Iraq's independence was at best conditional on British approval of the government's actions.
+While Rashid Ali and his supporters were in alliance with the Fascist regime in Italy, the war demonstrated that Iraq's independence was at best conditional on British approval of the government's actions.
 Rashid Ali and the Mufti of Jerusalem fled to Persia, then to Turkey, then to Italy, and finally to Berlin, Germany, where Ali was welcomed by Hitler as head of the Iraqi government-in-exile.